 While the option overlay is intended to improve the Fund's performance, there is no guarantee that it will do so.
 Utilizing an option overlay strategy involves the risk that as the buyer of a put or call option, the Fund risks losing the entire premium invested in the option if the Fund does not exercise the option.
 Also, securities and options traded in over-the-counter markets may trade less frequently and in limited volumes and thus exhibit more volatility and liquidity risk.

 Simplify ETFs are distributed by Foreside Financial Services, LLC.
+Foreside and Simplify are not related.

 ©2023 Simplify ETFs.
 All rights reserved.